-SANDSPUR DEVELOPMENT, LLC, a Witnesses:
+SANDSPUR DEVELOPMENT, LLC, a

-Floridalimited liability company
+Florida limited liability company

 Sign:

-By: INNISFREE HOTELS, INC., an Print:

-Alabama corporation, its Manager

-Sign:

-By: Print:
+Print: 2

-Ted Ent, President

-STATE OF FLORIDA COUNTY OF
+2.

-acknowledged before me this day of as President of INNISFREE HOTELS, INC., an

-DSPUR DEVELOPMENT, LLC, a Florida limited

-liability company, on behalf of said compar ny, who () is personally known to me or who () has

-produced and who did not take an oath.
+The foregoing instrument was acknowledged before me this day of , 2019 by Ted Ent as President of INNISFREE HOTELS, INC., an Alabama corporation as Manager of SANDSPUR DEVELOPMENT, LLC, a Florida limited liability company, on behalf of said company, who () is personally known to me or who () has produced and who did not take an oath.

-(SEAL)

-Notary Public - State of Florida